 - 1. Preheat the oven to 350°F (177°C).

 - 2. Melt 2 tablespoons butter in a saucepan over medium heat until it begins to sizzle.
 Sprinkle the flour over the butter and cook, stirring constantly, until a thick paste forms, about 1 minute.
-Reduce the heat to low and slowly pour the milk into the pan while whisking constantly.
-Cook, still whisking constantly, until the mixture is smooth, lump-free, and has thickened somewhat.
-This should take just a few minutes.
+Reduce the heat to low and, whisking constantly, slowly, slowly pour in the milk.
+Cook, whisking constantly, until the mixture is smooth, lump-free, and has thickened somewhat, which should probably take a few minutes.
 Add the cheese and stir until it’s completely melted and melded into the sauce.
 Remove the pan from the heat.

-- 4. Transfer the spinach mixture to a colander or strainer lined with paper towels and press to remove the excess liquid, being careful not to lose the onion and garlic with the liquid.
+- 4. Transfer the sautéed spinach mixture to a colander or strainer lined with paper towels and firmly press to remove any excess liquid, being careful not to lose the onion and garlic with the liquid.
 Place the spinach mixture in an 8- or 9-inch square baking dish or gratin dish, pour in the reserved cheese sauce, and stir to combine.
 Sprinkle with the nutmeg and bake for 30 minutes or until the top is golden and bubbling.
-Serve at once.
+Serve at once, while still hot.